Back to Scaling Python Applications guides

 Applying todo_app.0001_initial...
 OK

-You are now set to launch the application server at this stage.
-Go ahead and run the command below to set it up:
+You're now set to launch the development server at this stage.
+Run the command below to start the application on port 8000:

 python3 manage.py runserver